nayakned/Open1722/examples/acf-can/README.md

 ## Quickstart Tutorial: Tunneling CAN over IEEE 1722 using Linux CAN utilities
 Here is an example of how CAN frames can be tunneled over an Ethernet link using _acf-can-talker_ and _acf-can-listener_.
-We use two virtual CAN interfaces, _vcan0_ and _vcan1_, here which can be setup using following commands:
+We use two virtual CAN interfaces, _vcan0_ and _vcan1_, which can be setup using following commands:
 ```
+$ modprobe vcan
 $ ip link add dev vcan0 type vcan   # Execute these commands also for vcan1
 $ ip link set dev vcan0 up
 ```